blidau/digital-writing-2022/exercises/week6.md

 ### Create a Inform 7 Story

-1. Create a repository with on [GitHub](https://github.com/) (with an empty .gitignore)
+1. Create a repository with on [GitHub](https://github.com/) with a `README.md` file
-2. Add the repository locally with [GitHub Desktop](https://desktop.github.com/)
-3. Open the .gitignore with [Visual Studio Code](https://code.visualstudio.com/) and add the list shown
+2. Add a new file to the repostitory called `.gitignore` and add the following contents:
    ```
    # mac
    .DS_Store